 #1: Make sure you have overtime policies in place.

-An overtime policy, made clear to employees regularly, will protect the business, and your employees, and should play a part in reducing costs, as long as it’s taken seriously by management.
+An overtime policy, made clear to employees regularly, will protect the business and your employees and should play a part in reducing costs, as long as it’s taken seriously by management.
 Ensure that your policy is in line with the Basic Conditions of Employment Act’s overtime regulations and the correct overtime rates for South Africa.

 It should stipulate at minimum the following:

 - How many hours is full time, in relation to labour law on working hours in SA, so that employees know exactly when the clock strikes overtime.

-- Standard hours per week for all categories of employees.
+- Standard and maximum working hours per week for all categories of employees.

 - Overtime not paid for.